Exploring instability & change in a range of materials.

 Artist Statement

-My work addresses this life of corporeality with appreciation, confusion and frustration.
+My work addresses this life of corporeality with confusion, appreciation, and frustration.
 I voraciously study how things hold together and fall apart.
 How I’m held together and fall apart.
 Aging, weathering, time, place and impermanence are primary tools of my practice.
 I break, keep, wrap, alter, revisit and generally allow my work to change and be unstable.

-Unfired clay feels especially apt when questioning the vulnerable or unpredictable, but I still find wood firing enthralling.
-Lumen prints (expired photo paper exposed varying lengths of time outside) currently intrigue me as documents to explore.
-I frequently utilize materials in my immediate environment -bricks, sticks, nails, wire, sidewalk cracks, rocks and tree bark.
-I paint, scrawl, poke and draw lines that connect and separate.
-Resultant cuts and gouges often read simultaneously scary and beautiful.
-Some work is made with a few fast gestures or quick impressions, other pieces evolve over the course of years.
-Expressions of repair, stress, mending, radiation, wonder…art is my expansive reservoir.
+Unfired clay feels especially apt to use when questioning the vulnerable or unpredictable, but I still find wood firing ceramics compelling.
+Lumen prints (expired photo paper exposed varying lengths of time outside) currently intrigue me as documents to expand.
+I often utilize materials in my immediate environment -bricks, sticks, nails, wire, sidewalk cracks, rocks, tree bark or tape.
+Fabric of my own or loved ones also appears in some work…I paint, scrawl, poke, drag, tear and draw lines that both connect and separate.
+Resultant cuts and gouges can read simultaneously scary and beautiful.
+A lot of work consists of a few quick gestures or a single impression, while other pieces evolve over the course of years.
+Expressions of repair, stress, mending, radiation, wonder - art is my expansive reservoir.

 Work reflecting time & place.